 Michigan No-Fault Benefits Lawyer

-- Wage Loss Reimbursement: Reimbursement for lost wages due to your injuries is 85% of total wages lost as a result of your accident up to a maximum monthly amount.
+- Wage loss reimbursement: Reimbursement for lost wages due to your injuries is 85% of total wages lost as a result of your accident up to a maximum monthly amount.
 This amount is adjusted every October 1st so you need to check with your lawyer to determine the current monthly amount.
-If the insured was killed as a result of the accident the policy will pay the family up to the monthly maximum amount for up to three years from the date of the accident based on your earnings and fringe benefits.
+If the insured was killed as a result of the accident, the policy will pay the family up to the monthly maximum amount for up to three years from the date of the accident based on the insured’s earnings and fringe benefits.

-- Attendant Care services: This benefit is not restricted in amount time or duration.
-Attendant Care Benefits is used particularly for personal care necessity services.
+- Attendant care services: This benefit is not restricted in the amount of time or duration.
+Attendant care benefits are used particularly for personal care necessity services.

-- Home Modifications: If you are seriously injured, such as a quadriplegic or paraplegic, you may be entitled to additional benefits that may include modifications to your home to accommodate special physical needs resulting from your injuries, such wheelchair accessibility.
+- Home modifications: If you are seriously injured, such as a quadriplegic or paraplegic, you may be entitled to additional benefits that may include modifications to your home to accommodate special physical needs resulting from your injuries such as wheelchair accessibility.

-It is very important that you file a No-Fault Application with the appropriate insurance carrier within twelve months from the date of the accident.
+It is very important that you file a no-fault application with the appropriate insurance carrier within 12 months from the date of the accident.
 Failure to do so will cause you to lose any benefits that you might be entitled to.
 Nothing can be done until this application is filed.

-You must file a lawsuit for any reimbursements of expense not paid for by your insurance carrier within twelve months of the date that expense was incurred.
-If such a lawsuit is not filed within that twelve-month period you will lose all rights to reimbursement for that particular item of expense.
+You must file a lawsuit for any reimbursements of expense not paid for by your insurance carrier within 12 months of the date that expense was incurred.
+If such a lawsuit is not filed within that 12-month period you will lose all rights to reimbursement for that particular item of expense.